Exhaled nitric oxide: Measurement techniques

+Many portable and point-of-care FeNO analyzers instead use an electrochemical sensor, in which nitric oxide is oxidized at an electrode and the resulting current is proportional to the NO concentration in the sample.
+Electrochemical devices are smaller, cheaper and require less maintenance and operator training than chemiluminescence analyzers, which are comparatively bulky and costly, making electrochemical analyzers more practical in primary care and community settings.

+Electrochemical and chemiluminescence analyzers generally correlate well, but they do not necessarily produce interchangeable values.
+Comparison studies have reported significant correlation with only moderate agreement between hand-held electrochemical devices and stationary chemiluminescence analyzers, with the electrochemical devices tending to read lower.
+Because of these inter-device differences, results are best interpreted with reference to the specific analyzer used, and serial measurements in the same patient should ideally be made with the same device.

+Laser-based approaches, such as quantum cascade laser absorption spectroscopy, have also been investigated and show clinically acceptable agreement with both methods, but high cost and limited commercial availability have restricted their adoption.

 Reference range

 The upper normal level of eNO in different studies ranges from 20 to 30 parts per billion.
 However, several major features influence the reference values.
 Men have higher eNO values than women.
 Smoking notoriously lowers eNO values, and even former smoking status can influence results.
 The levels are higher in people with an atopic constitution (a tendency towards allergies).
 The fraction of eNO is also flow-dependent (higher at lower flow rates and vice versa), so measurements are normally measured at 50 ml/s.
 Age or height could also considerably confound eNO values in children.
 The magnitude of these effects lies in the order of 10%, so even single cut-off values might be useful.

 History

 Until the 1980s, nitric oxide, a product of fossil fuel combustion, was thought only to play a role the detrimental effects of air pollution on the respiratory tract.
 In 1987, experiments with coronary arteries showed that nitric oxide was the long sought endothelium-derived relaxing factor.
 After scientists realised that NO played a biological role, its role as a cell signalling molecule and neurotransmitter became clear from abundant studies.

 NO was first detected in exhaled breath samples in 1991.
 In 1992, NO was voted molecule of the year by the scientific journal Science.
 In 1993, researchers from the Karolinska Institute in Sweden were the first to report increased eNO in asthmatics.

 The first commercial FeNO testing device was developed in 1998 by the Swedish company Aerocrine AB, which is now a part of the NIOX Group of companies.

 Today, NO is not only used in breath tests but also as a therapeutic agent for conditions such as pulmonary arterial hypertension and possibly for the acute respiratory distress syndrome.